CFM International CFM56: Fuel flow problems

 Airlines have reported 32 events involving sudden instability of thrust, at various points during flight, including high thrust settings during climb to altitude.
 The problem has been long-standing.
 In 1998, two 737 pilots reported that their engine throttles suddenly increased to full thrust during flight.
 A very recent investigation has led to the tentative conclusion that the problem originates in the Hydromechanical unit, and may involve an unacceptable level of fuel contamination (with water, or particulate matter, including biodegradable material that create solids in the fuel), or overuse of biocides to reduce bacterial growth.
 Boeing told Aviation Week and Space Technology that CFM International had revised its FADEC software.
 The new software "...'reduces the duration and degree of thrust-instability events' by cycling the fuel monitoring valve (FMV) and the EHSV (electrohydraulic servo valve) to clean the EHSV spool."
 This software fix is not intended to be a definitive solution to the problem; CFM claimed that no further reports have reached it after this change was made.

 Parts of unknown origin

-In 2023, Bloomberg reported that European aviation regulators had determined that London-based AOG Technics, majority owned by Jose Zamora Yrala, whose nationality is listed as British on some forms and Venezuelan on others, supplied parts of unknown origin and false documents for repairs on some CFM56s.
+In 2023, Bloomberg reported that European aviation regulators had determined that London-based AOG Technics, majority owned by Jose Alejandro Zamora Yrala, whose nationality is listed as British on some forms and Venezuelan on others, supplied parts of unknown origin and false documents for repairs on some CFM56s.